 Good for: Mid-market teams that want a combined ATS and CRM in one platform with strong relationship-nurturing tools.

 Lever merged ATS and CRM functionality before most competitors thought to try.
-It tracks candidates through your pipeline (ATS) while letting you nurture passive candidates with drip sequences (CRM) - all in one interface.
+Candidates move through your pipeline (ATS) while passive prospects receive drip nurture sequences (CRM) - all in one interface, without switching tools.
 In 2025, Lever launched an AI Interview Companion and Talent Fit, an AI candidate ranking engine that surfaces the strongest matches based on your past hiring patterns.

-Limitations: Pricing is opaque and highly variable - estimates range from $3,500/yr for small teams to $140K+ for large enterprises.
-The platform is now part of Employ (which also owns JazzHR and Jobvite), and some users report slower feature development since the consolidation.
+Heads up: Pricing is opaque and highly variable - estimates range from $3,500/yr for small teams to $140K+ for large enterprises.
+Now part of Employ (which also owns JazzHR and Jobvite), some users report slower feature development since the consolidation.
 Learning curve is steeper than Workable or Breezy.

 Pricing: Four tiers (Self-Guided to Premium).
 Custom quotes only.
 Estimated $3.5K-$140K+/yr depending on size.